 The most straightforward way to minimise the impact of ransomware attacks is to prevent them before they happen.
 Keeping operating systems and antivirus software up-to-date can be a hassle, but each new version includes important security patches to close holes in your systems.
 Vulnerabilities in older versions are one of the most common ways a hacker is able to get into your system – when the NHS was afflicted by ransomware in 2017, it was largely due to the fact that many machines were still running Windows XP, which had long become obsolete.

 Although your systems may all be up-to-date, it’s always worth getting a backup solution in place for your data.
 If the worst does happen, having your data duplicated somewhere else can prevent you from truly losing it.
 To recover, rather than needing to pay the hackers to unencrypt the files, simply improve your system security and restore from your backups to get your files back.
 For more information, check our Digital Health Check eBook.

 However, there are occurrences where your backups may also be targeted by a ransomware attack, in order to truly leave you without your data.
-To avoid this, some backup solutions provide ransomware protection, such as our Cloud Backup solution.
+To avoid this, some backup solutions provide ransomware protection, such as our Cyber Protect solution.
 It has AI-based protection which will automatically protect backup data and the backup agent itself upon detecting an attack.
 After taking all of the preventative precautions you can, backing up your data with an intelligent system is the only way to go.